ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Configuring Code Coverage
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Code coverage must be properly configured, otherwise the resultant report will
+Code coverage must be properly configured.
+Otherwise, the resulting report will
 not be showing the real scope covered by the test suite.

 Assuming that a ``PyAnsys`` project follows :ref:`The \`\`src/\`\` Directory` layout,
-the following flag needsto be passed when :ref:`Running Tests`:
+the following flag must be passed when :ref:`Running Tests`:

 .. code-block:: text

     pytest --cov=ansys.<product>.<library> --cov-report=term tests/

-Previous command indicates ``pytest-cov`` to look for source code in the
+This command tells ``pytest-cov`` to look for source code in the
 ``src/ansys/<product>`` directory and generate a terminal report for all tests
 located in :ref:`The \`\`tests/\`\` Directory`.

-While 100% coverage is ideal, the law of diminishing returns often applies to
+While 100% coverage is ideal, the law of diminishing returns applies to
 the coverage of a Python library.
 Consequently, achieving 80-90% coverage is
 often sufficient.
 For parts of your library that are difficult or impossible
 to test, consider using ``# pragma: no cover`` at the end of the method